 The heavy vehicle and mobile equipment mechanic makes a median $50,320 a year or $24.19 per hour.
 This type of mechanic’s job is highly complex.
 The vehicles you will be working on contain computerized and highly sophisticated equipment.
 For this reason, employers prefer that you have training in an educational setting before they will consider hiring you.

-The programs for heavy vehicle and mobile equipment mechanics put you in the room with experienced instructors, and they are very thorough.
+The training programs for heavy vehicle and mobile equipment mechanics put you in the room with experienced instructors, and they are very thorough.
 You will learn how to troubleshoot problems that present themselves so that you can repair them.
 You will also learn how to maintain the various systems on these vehicles, including the hydraulic, drive train, mechanical, electrical, steering and suspension systems on all kinds of big rigs.
 The types of vehicles you will be qualified to work on will be construction equipment, off-road equipment, heavy-duty machinery and trucks.

 When you are in school, you will have the opportunity to work directly with the advanced equipment that you will be working with when you are on the job.
-That means that you will have access to the computerized diagnostic equipment as well as the tools that go along with this profession while you are in school.
+That means that you will have access to the computerized diagnostic equipment as well as the tools that go along with this profession while you are enrolled in vocational training programs.
 You will also be at the forefront of taking apart transaxles, transmissions and engines and reassembling them.
 These will be from bulldozers, backhoes, excavators and tractors.
 Lastly, you will learn how to repair and replace rubber and steel track systems, kingpin suspensions and brake systems.

 10. Architectural and Civil Drafter